 Water intake is essential for good health.
 Water improves the function of our kidneys, serves as a cushion for our spine, supports hydration, and can prove beneficial to those trying to lose weight.

-h) Eat these Foods to Improve Your Cardiac Health
+g) Eat these Foods to Improve Your Heart Health

 Protect your heart health by heart-healthy foods.
 Salmon, blueberries, dark chocolate, lean meats, soy, citrus fruits, extra virgin olive oils, nuts, and legumes may boost your heart health.